vickjoeobi/nrw-html-and-css-2021-spring/lesson9/index.md

 # Exercise Description

 Exercises should be done along with the content of the lecture.
-After completing the Tasks, you should have content similar to `lesson9/Checkpoint9`
+After completing the Tasks, you should have content similar to `lesson9/Checkpoint9`.
+Checkpoint 9 adds the following things on top of Checkpoint 8:

-Checkpoint 9 goals:

-- Apply font to you page
+- Applying font on the page
-- Text align on the footer
+- Text aligning the content of the footer

 # Glossary & Terminology